If you’re here to learn how to make money blogging, then you’re in the right place.

 - 67+ Food Affiliate Programs for Bloggers and Content Creators

-There are a lot of affiliate options out there, I know.
+There are a lot of affiliate options out there to make money blogging from, I know.

-To avoid getting overwhelmed with this channel as you're just starting to learn how to make money blogging, my advice is to focus on just a few (proven) affiliate programs that have close topic tie-ins to the content you've been creating (like I'm doing on my new blogging side project, MoneyTalk)—and know your audience is craving more of.
+To avoid getting overwhelmed with this channel as you're just starting to learn how to make money blogging, my advice is to focus on just a few (proven) affiliate programs that have close topic tie-ins to the content you've been creating (like I'm doing on my new blogging side projects, MoneyTalk and SmartWP)—and know your audience is craving more of.

 Displaying advertisement space is arguably the easiest, most basic (and quickest) form of starting to make money blogging.